Skip to the main content

 Occupational Hygienist

-Occupational hygienists use scientific methodology to anticipate, identify, and evaluate workplace exposures and hazards.
-They recommend and implement controls to reduce or eliminate the exposures and hazards.
-They suggest changes to work environments and processes and inform managers and workers on ways to reduce the risk of injury or illness from occupational hazards.
+Occupational hygienists use scientific methodology, technical knowledge, and experience to anticipate, recognize, and evaluate workplace exposures from biological, chemical, physical, and ergonomic hazards.
+They recommend and implement controls to reduce or eliminate the exposures from these hazards.
+They suggest changes to work environments and processes, and inform managers and workers on ways to reduce the risk of injury or illness from occupational hazards.

 Also Known As

-Industrial Hygienist, Investigator, Occupational Hazards Specialist, Occupational Health and Safety Specialist, Physical Scientist
+Industrial Hygienist, Investigator, Occupational Hazards Specialist, Occupational and Environmental Health and Safety Professional, Occupational Health and Safety Specialist, Physical Scientist

 NOC Codes